 Gatherings and the UM-Flint Ed Tech master's program:

 Developer track students are required to attend at least two Gatherings.
 MA students in the program work in teams to develop, pilot, and evaluate projects that utilize technology in meaningful and inventive ways.
 Along with current students in the MA program, Gatherings are attended by program alumni, educators from various parts of the world, and other affiliates of the IIE, all of whom will share and provide collaborative opportunities.

 There are three ways to participate and receive EDT 630 credit:

-1. Attend the public day only, and write a brief reflection afterward. -- 1 credit.
+1. Engage in preparatory discussions/activities/readings, attend the Gathering, and write a brief reflection afterward. -- 1 credit.

 Participants are responsible for their own transportation to gatherings and other travel expenses, but travel costs can often be partially or fully bundled into financial aid for eligible students.